Home

 My Background

-A few years later I was well enough to go back to work as a nutritional consultant at a wellness clinic.
+A few years later, after participating in a comprehensive brain injury rehab program, I went back to work as a nutritional consultant at a wellness clinic.
 While all my experiences had given me new insights into dealing with chronic illness and injury, I still had more to learn.
 Three different Olympic athletes requested help as they were training for the Sydney Olympics.
-Though I was able to give advice on their particular conditions, I realized that I knew a great deal about sickness, but not nearly enough about health.
+Though I was able to give advice on their particular conditions, I realized that I knew a great deal about sickness, but not nearly enough about achieving optimal health.

-I began taking a course to become a certified personal trainer.
+I began taking classes and workshops to become a certified personal trainer.
 Fortunately the organization I chose for my training recognized that not everyone will be able to work out at a gym pressing 150 pounds.
 I learned about the proper way to strengthen muscles and connective tissue, how to lose weight safely and permanently, and how to improve quality of life with a fitness program.
 As I began to apply the principles to my own life, my overall health improved and I was able to do much more than I had imagined.

 I am grateful for all the experiences that have affected my life, both the negative and the positive.
 They have made me the person I am today, and they have allowed me to help others with compassion and understanding.
 My goal is to help you improve your quality of life, whatever your circumstances.
-I think you'll find that we speak the same language!
+I think you'll find that we speak the same language.

-Home Services Contact Links
+Home Services Credentials Contact